 If we have the legal authority to investigate your complaint, we will then decide if we should investigate it.
 In most cases this will involve a summary of your complaint being sent to the organisation you’re complaining about, asking for their comments and relevant documentation.
 We may also ask the organisation about any proposals it may have to settle the complaint at this stage.

 When we have gathered enough information we will decide whether it is appropriate to investigate, whether we could achieve a solution or adequate remedy by investigating or whether there is a potential benefit to the general public by investigating the complaint.
-We will write to inform you of our decision.
+We will write to you with our decision.

-Please note that even when the Ombudsman has decided to investigate, that does NOT in itself require an organisation to halt any action they may be taking in relation to the matters under investigation, nor stop them dealing with any other aspect of your affairs.
+If the Ombudsman has decided to investigate, that does not require an organisation to halt any action they may be taking in relation to the matters under investigation, nor stop them dealing with any other aspect of your affairs.

 If we decide to investigate, your complaint will be passed to an Investigation Team to establish if the allegations made in the complaint can be substantiated and if there is any maladministration by the organisation you complained about.
 We will inform you of the outcome of the investigation in a letter or report.

 We deal with complaints about public services providers.
 We would generally not investigate your complaint about public service providers if:

 - the incident you want to complain about took place more than 6 months ago

 - you are simply unhappy with government policy or the content of legislation

 - you could take your case to a tribunal

 - your case is best decided in court